SingularityIndonesia/MVI_StateLiteral_StateAutomation/README.md

    ```

 ## ALSO:
-5. Fine graining setup. every component on the screen must be set individualy and separately. example:
+5. Fine graining setup. every component on the screen must be set individualy and separately.
+   This will eliminate side effect spreading, and make it easier to migrate to declarative programming later.
+   example:

     INSTEAD OF DOING:
     ```kotlin